Importing Used Salvage Vehicles Guatemala

 The Used Car Market in Guatemala

 In Guatemala, the used car market is big business.
-In fact, over 70 percent of the cars imported into the country every year are second-hand vehicles, according to statistics provided by the U.S. Department of Commerce and the International Trade Administration.
-In addition to this, the used car market is bolstered by the ready availability of low-cost mechanics, and strong demand for replacement vehicles when repairs become too expensive.
+In fact, over 70 percent of car imports into the country every year are second-hand vehicles, according to statistics by the U.S. Department of Commerce and the International Trade Administration.
+In addition to this, the used car market is bolstered by the ready availability of low-cost mechanics.
+And strong demand for replacement vehicles when repairs become too expensive.

 There is also incredibly diversity in terms of the kinds of vehicles that make up the country’s automotive fleet.
 Regular passenger vehicles comprise just under 24% of the automotive fleet overall.
 Pick-up trucks and SUVs make up 20% and 11% of the fleet respectively.
 What some may find surprising is the incredible popularity of motorcycles in the country.
 In fact, motorcycles are the most popular vehicle type by plurality, making up just over one-third of the country’s automotive fleet overall.

 Overall, there’s a strong preference among Guatemalans for Asian makes and models.
 This is due in large part to their low cost, especially as compared to American makes and models.
 That said, vehicles manufactured in the United States are beginning to gain ground in the country.
 Particularly as they become more price competitive with their Asian counterparts.
 Ford, Chevrolet and Dodge in particular have been gaining ground over recent years.